monterail/gate/README.md

 Gate is a small library which allows you to define allowed structure for user input with required and optional parameters and to coerce them into defined types.

+** Gem is no longer maintaned!! **

+If you're looking for a flexible input verification and validation please take a look at [dry-rb](https://github.com/dry-rb) gems like [dry-validation](https://github.com/dry-rb/dry-validation).

 ## Installation

 Add this line to your application's Gemfile: